jorgecarleitao/pyglet-gui/docs/api.rst

 Controllers:
     * :class:`~pyglet_gui.controllers.TwoStateController`: a controller with two states.
     * :class:`~pyglet_gui.controllers.ContinuousStateController`: a controller with a float value state.
+    * Slider: a :class:`~pyglet_gui.controllers.ContinuousStateController` with continuous or discrete states and 3 graphic elements: a bar, a knob and markers.

 Containers:
     * Vertical: widgets inside are arranged vertically.